Hampden County Court Records

 Guardianship and Conservatorship

 Petitions for guardianship of incapacitated adults and conservatorship of individuals unable to manage their financial affairs are filed with the Probate and Family Court.
-Medical certificates and certain financial disclosures associated with these cases are treated as confidential and are not available to the general public.
-The appointment of a guardian carries no filing fee, while conservatorship petitions require a $240 filing fee plus a $15 surcharge.
+Medical certificates and certain financial disclosures in these cases are treated as confidential and are not available to the general public.
+Guardianship appointments carry no filing fee; conservatorship petitions require a $240 filing fee plus a $15 surcharge.

 Wills and Estate Administration